ViktorOlejar/cut-convex-subclasses/README.md

 ![alt text](https://img.shields.io/github/last-commit/ViktorOlejar/cut-convex-subclasses)
 ![alt text](https://img.shields.io/github/repo-size/ViktorOlejar/cut-convex-subclasses)

-This repository contains supplementary computations and the source code for these computations for the publication: *"The State complexity of the cut operation in subclasses of convex languages"* submitted to CIAA 2022: 26th International Conference on Implementation and Application of Automata.
+This repository contains supplementary computations and the source code for these computations for the publication: *"The Cut Operation in Subclasses of Convex Languages"* submitted to CIAA 2022: 26th International Conference on Implementation and Application of Automata.
 In order to be be familiar with the definitions and terminology used here, we recommend the reader to read the publication before proceeding.

 ## automaton encoding explanation